 Peter Harris (co-founder of A Rocha International)

-Stephen Mbogo, (CEO of African Enterprise, and Lausanne Regional Director for English, Portuguese & Spanish Africa (EPSA)
+Stephen Mbogo, (CEO, African Enterprise and Lausanne Regional Director for English, Portuguese & Spanish Africa (EPSA)

 Dr. Thomas Schirrmacher (WEA Associate Sec.
 General Theological Concerns)